-Not half a meter tall, having with two kilos the weight of a small cat and pitch black colored: These are black lemurs (Eulemur macaco).
+Not half a meter tall, having with two kilos the weight of a small cat and pitch-black colored: These are black lemurs (Eulemur macaco).
 However, only the males are black.
-The females of have little to do with the name.
-Their coat is reddish brown, only their face and hands are black, the first one framed by a white coat wreath.
+The females have little to do with the name.
+Their coat is reddish-brown, only their face and hands are black, the first one framed by a white coat wreath.

 Black lemurs originally live in the river delta along the Sambirano in the northwest of Madagascar.
 Some surrounding islands such as Nosy Be, Nosy Tanikely, and Nosy Faly are also home to small populations.

 Black lemurs have also been settled by humans on the islands of Nosy Komba on the northwest coast and in the Akanin’ny Nofy reserve on the east coast.
 Their actual habitat is the rainforest, but they can also cope with orchards and secondary vegetation.
 On the IUCN’s red list, black lemurs are now listed as “endangered”, as their habitat is increasingly dwindling and highly fragmented due to slash-and-burn.
 If black lemurs plunder fruits in plantations, they are frequently killed and less often hunted for consumption.
 Unfortunately, the species is also frequently used as a pet lemur because of its curiosity and trustfulness.
 Young animals are caught illegally and then kept in small cages, partly as illegal pets, partly as forbidden photo motifs for tourists.
 The isolated keeping of the social lemurs and wrong diet usually causes early death in Madagascar in human hands – but black lemurs can live 15 to 20 years in the wild.
 The oldest known black lemur was even 38 years old, he lived in a zoo in Illinois (USA).